Jhay3765/React-Three-Weather-App/README.md

 ## Technology

-Made with the help of react-three-fibre
+Made using react.
+Used weatherapi for the forecast and react-three-fibre to add the 3D models.

 ## Getting Started

 First, run the development server:
+Make a env local file with WEATHERAPI_KEY and the base url for the weatherapi.

 ```bash
 npm run dev